ebu/cpa-service-provider/README.md

 ## Configure

 The server reads configuration settings from the file `config.local.js`.
-An example config for refernce is in `config.dist.js`.
+An example config for reference is in `config.dist.js`.

     $ cp config.dist.js config.local.js